GET IN TOUCH

 The following outlines possible collection actions and penalties that may be applied if a taxpayer fails to resolve an outstanding balance.

-Responding quickly can prevent further damage and may result in releasing the levy.
+Responding quickly can prevent further damage and may result in stopping additional collection actions.
 The following steps explain what taxpayers should do once they receive a North Carolina bank levy notice.

 Step 1: Review the Notice Carefully

 Read the notice in full to confirm accuracy and deadlines.
 Check that the name, address, account number, and amount shown match your records.
 Review the tax periods and confirm that no payments were previously made for the same year.
-Make note of the date the levy was issued, since the day determines your available response window.
+Contact the department immediately since bank garnishment activity may have already begun before you received the notice.

 Step 2: Contact Your Bank Immediately

 Contact your financial institution and inquire about the impacted accounts.
-Request the amount frozen, the date the levy was received, and the expected release or transfer timeline.
+Request information about the amount held, the date the levy was received, and the expected timeline for processing.
 Ask whether new deposits will also be held during this period.
-Keep copies of all correspondence and request confirmation of the bank’s communication with the department.
+Keep copies of all correspondence and request confirmation of the bank's communication with the department.

 Step 3: Call the North Carolina Department of Revenue